Skip to content ↓

 • Are emotionally prepared to move on to KS2 and face future challenges

-Children’s learning in PSHE supports all other subjects and directly feeds into their ability to learn and thrive.
 The golden thread is evident in their ability to form secure relationships, show empathy, and value themselves and others.

 SEND and Inclusion